 What are some of the pitfalls of a one-size-fits-all learning model?

 Students have different starting points and they learn in different ways.
-The factory-model classroom just assumes that all kids need the same thing at the same time, even though everyone knows that is categorically false.
+The factory-model classroom assumes all kids need the same thing at the same time.
+Without an approach that meets each student where they are and connects them to where they need to be, the gaps in math education will continue to widen.

 What is your leadership style at New Classrooms?

-I try to ensure that everyone understands where we are headed and what the road looks like to get there.
-Our path is not always easy—no organization has really ever done this before.
+Our path is not always easy—no organization has really tried to accomplish what we’re aiming to achieve.
 And the K-12 sector isn’t necessarily known for embracing cutting-edge innovation.
-But we’ve recruited an incredibly talented and dedicated team, and my goal is to put them in the best position to succeed each day.
+As a leader, I work to ensure each and every employee understands their critical role in helping our vision come to life.
+We’ve recruited an incredibly talented and dedicated team, and my goal is to put them in the best position to succeed each day.

 What is one valuable lesson you’ve learned from your time working in education?

 There’s a better way of doing school.
-As a country, we are all so stuck on assuming one teacher and 30 or so students in an 800 square foot room with a teacher and a textbook.
-We don’t need to assume that delivery model.
-It doesn’t work for nearly enough kids and it dramatically limits what’s possible.
+As a country, we are stuck on assuming the classroom looks like one teacher and 30 or so students in an 800 square foot room with a set of textbooks.
+But that model doesn’t work for nearly enough kids and it dramatically limits what’s possible.
 There’s so much potential once we unhinge ourselves from the existing paradigm of school and focus instead on what school is trying to accomplish.

 What advice would you give your younger self?